leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_flux.md

 #### REDUX library
 * Redux is an implementation library for data handling in client applications that was inspired by Flux.
-* Redux implemented on the ideas of Flux (Redux is a Flux library)
+* Redux implemented on the ideas of Flux
+* Redux is one of the most common implementation of Flux

 ### FLUX